-Reinsurance premiums are the share of gross premium under reinsurance contracts which is transferred or is subject to transfer to a reinsurer.
+Reinsurance premiums are the share of gross premium under reinsurance contracts which are transferred or are subject to transfer to a reinsurer.

 A reinsurance premium shall be deemed fully received upon expiry of the insurance cover.
 Premiums which are earned after the reporting date are recorded in the balance sheet under provision for unearned premiums.